 Butt Monkey: Yasuhiro Hagakure was dealt 'penalties' by Monokuma in Episode 3.
 Needless to say, that's one way to damage somebody's influence.

-Captain Obvious Reveal: "11037," emphasized by Leon's helpful nametag.
+Captain Obvious Reveal: In-Universe: "11037," emphasized by Leon's helpful nametag.
 Lampshaded further after Monokuma confirms the verdict.

 Naegi: Monokuma, it really was Kuwata, wasn't it?

 Monokuma: Yahoo!
 Yeah, you bastards worked out who the totally-not-obvious killer was!
 Good going there, you frickin' geniuses!